 Important Insight

-This does not mean that the entire scene suddenly becomes 4× blurrier.
+This does not mean the entire scene suddenly becomes 4× blurrier.

 In reality, only Cascade 1 changes dramatically because its coverage area increases significantly.
-Meanwhile, Cascades 2–4 actually get sharper when using a distribution exponent of 2, since more shadow resolution is now concentrated closer to the camera.
+Meanwhile, Cascades 2–4 actually get sharper when using a distribution exponent of 2, since more shadow resolution is now distributed across a wider near-field range, and the far cascades cover proportionally less area than before.

 That's pretty much the rabbit hole I went down while trying to understand why a shadow decided to become blurry a few meters away from the camera.